Last Updated July, 2022

 Norwegian Petroleum Museum in Stavanger

-If you are visiting the southern part of Norway and look for the best things to do in Stavanger, definitely add the Norwegian Petroleum Museum to your itinerary.
+If you are visiting the southern part of Norway and looking for the best things to do in Stavanger, definitely add the Norwegian Petroleum Museum to your itinerary.

 The place is interesting for everyone, not only for kids.
 The expositions are built in such a way that both children and adults will find lots of value.